algesten/ureq/README.md

 these parts are not yet solidified.
 They live under the [`unversioned`] module, and do not follow semver.
 See module doc for more info.

+### Breaking changes in dependencies

+ureq relies on non-semver 1.x crates such as `rustls` and `native-tls`.
+Some scenarios, such as configuring `rustls` to not use `ring`, a user of ureq might need to interact with these crates directly instead of going via ureq's provided API.

+Such changes can break when ureq updates dependencies.
+This is not considered a breaking change for ureq and will not be reflected by a major version bump.

+We strive to mark ureq's API with the word "unversioned" to identify places where this risk arises.

 ### Minimum Supported Rust Version (MSRV)

 From time to time we will need to update our minimum supported Rust version (MSRV).
 This is not